COVID Vaccine Q & A

 – Testing is recommended for anyone experiencing COVID symptoms even if they are fully vaccinated.

-– Fully vaccinated people may gather indoors without masks for small gatherings (medium to large-sized gatherings and those including unvaccinated people from multiple households have increased risk of transmission.
+– Fully vaccinated people may gather indoors without masks for gatherings (medium to large-sized gatherings and those including unvaccinated people from multiple households have increased risk of transmission.
 Social distancing and mask wearing should still be enforced)

 – Fully vaccinated grandparents can visit indoors with their unvaccinated healthy daughter/son and their healthy children without wearing masks provided none of the unvaccinated family members are at risk of severe COVID-19 (we would consider infants under the age of 2 months to be high risk).